Mother and adult daughter charged with killing 5 relatives

 Shana Decree then told police that "everyone at the apartment ... wanted to die" and talked about suicide, according to court documents.
 She said that she killed one of the victims, that she and her daughter Dominque killed another together, and that Campbell killed two other victims before she herself was slain by Dominique.

-Shana Decree was arraigned early Tuesday, and Dominique Decree's arraignment was expected later in the day.
+Shana Decree was arraigned early Tuesday, while Dominique Decree was arraigned in the afternoon.
 It isn't clear whether either woman has a lawyer to speak for her.
+Court papers show they have not requested a public defender, and no attorney information is listed.

 Authorities who had been looking for Campbell's 17-year-old son Joshua found him in Willingboro, New Jersey, where he was staying with friends, Police Chief George McClay said.